Overview

 EU AI Act Cross-Reference

-The EU AI Act's Article 15 on accuracy, robustness, and cybersecurity for high-risk AI systems explicitly references NIS2, stating that high-risk AI systems must meet NIS2 standards where applicable.
-Organizations deploying high-risk AI in NIS2-covered sectors face dual compliance obligations:
+The EU AI Act's Article 15 on accuracy, robustness, and cybersecurity for high-risk AI systems references NIS2, expecting high-risk AI systems to meet NIS2 standards where applicable.
+Organizations deploying high-risk AI in NIS2-covered sectors will eventually face dual compliance obligations:

 Managed Service Providers Using AI